Hyperpop: Dariacore

-Dariacore (also known as hyperflip) is a microgenre related to hyperpop.
-It was coined by Jane Remover following their 2021 album Dariacore and its three sequels, Dariacore 2: Enter Here, Hell to the Left, Dariacore 3...
-At Least I Think That's What It's Called?, and Grave Robbing.
-The microgenre gained popularity on SoundCloud in 2021 and 2022.
-Dariacore is characterized by sped up and pitch-shifted samples from pop music and other popular media, primarily drawing influences from breakbeats and Jersey club.
-The genre was described by Raphael Helfand of the Fader as "an entire genre in and of itself, taking hyperpop's silliest tendencies to their logical conclusions".
+Dariacore (also known as hyperflip) is an Internet microgenre of electronic dance music.
+It is sometimes conflated as a subgenre of hyperpop.
+The term was coined by Jane Remover following their 2021 album Dariacore and its two sequels: Dariacore 2: Enter Here, Hell to the Left and Dariacore 3...
+At Least I Think That's What It's Called?
+The microgenre gained popularity on SoundCloud in 2021 and 2022, characterized by sped up and pitch-shifted samples from pop music and other popular media, primarily drawing influences from breakbeats and Jersey club.
+It was described by Raphael Helfand of the Fader as "an entire genre in and of itself, taking hyperpop's silliest tendencies to their logical conclusions".

 By the mid-2020s, Dariacore had gained a cult following in Japan through the netlabel Lost Frog Productions.
 Founder Haruo Ishihara attributes the style's popularity in Japan partly to the country's established song remix and OtoMAD meme culture, as well as the frequent sampling of familiar anime and J-pop hits.